translate/translate/docs/commands/pofilter_tests.rst

 puncspacing
 -----------

-checks for bad spacing after punctuation
+Checks for bad spacing after punctuation

 In the case of [full-stop][space] in the original, this test checks that your translation does not remove the space.
 It checks also for [comma], [colon],